DJ DeAndre DePass discovered a winning combination of academics and activities at Wilkes

 DePass spent plenty of time with Student Development staff members, including Melissa Howells, who watched him grown into a campus leader since freshman year.
 “The best way to train mentors is to act like a mentor.
 I let students create their own vision of the Wilkes experience,” says Howells.

 DePass used the knowledge and leadership skills gained as a marketing and management double major in the Sidhu School of Business and Leadership to build his DJ business, started in his freshman residence hall.

-Graduating a semester early, DePass is focusing on spinning success as a DJ.
-He hopes to pursue a career in student development or admissions.
+Graduating a semester early, DePass isn't leaving campus far behind.
+He decided to return for his MBA.
+DePass hopes to pursue a career in student development or admissions.
 “Wilkes turned me into a people person,” he says.
 “The confidence I got from Wilkes helped me get to where I am.”